dwyl/learn-alpine.js/drag-and-drop.md

 end
 ```

-The LiveView will send the `hightlight` and `remove-highlight` to the client.
+The LiveView will send the `highlight` and `remove-highlight` to the client.
 The final step is to handle these Phoenix events with [Phoenix.LiveView.JS](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.JS.html)
 to add and remove the background colour via Tailwind css class.